jsarenik/comparefy/README.md

 ## How it works

-The script `./update-datapoints.sh` updates `datapoints` and should be run before anything else in order to use current data.
+The script `./update-datapoints.sh` updates `datapoints` for Bitcoin (used on Compare For Yourself chart). `./update-datapoints-eth.sh` does the same for Ether and should be run before anything else in order to use the current data.

 `./gen-inline.sh` generates a static `public/index.html`